-I have audited the financial report of Association of Apex Clubs of Australia Pty Ltd (the Company), which comprises the statement of financial position as at 30 June 2020, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+I have audited the financial report of Association of Apex Clubs of Australia Pty Ltd (the Company), which comprises the statement of financial position as at 30 June 2023, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In my opinion, except for the possible effects of the matter described in the Basis for Qualified Opinions paragraph, the accompanying financial report of Association of Apex Clubs of Australia Pty Ltd, is in accordance with the Corporation Act 2001, including:
+In my opinion, the accompanying financial report of Association of Apex Clubs of Australia Pty Ltd, is in accordance with the Corporation Act 2001, including:

-- Giving a true and fair view of the registered entity's financial position as at 30 June 2020 and of its financial performance for the year then ended; and - Complying with the Australian Accounting Standards to the extent described in Note 1.
+- Giving a true and fair view of the registered entity's financial position as at 30 June 2023 and of its financial performance for the year then ended; and - Complying with the Australian Accounting Standards to the extent described in Note 1.